rennmeng/SERtool/README.md

 ```

 ## Dataset
-We generated a dataset of HVGS mutation sequences and developed a web-based tool for analysis, both of which are available at https://www.sertool.org.
-The dataset was processed, filtered, and standardized to construct a comprehensive collection of mutation sequences for downstream analysis of repetitive motifs and functional impact assessment(manuscript in preparation).
+We generated a dataset of HVGS mutation sequences and developed a web-based tool for analysis(manuscript in preparation), both of which are available at https://www.sertool.org.</br>
+The dataset was processed, filtered, and standardized to construct a comprehensive collection of mutation sequences for downstream analysis of repetitive motifs and functional impact assessment.

 ## About This Tool
 https://www.sertool.org</br>https://bio.tools/sertool</br>